maiskt/hackathon.github.io/docs/06-Bank.md

 ## ACCESS_BANK

-- Description: Counts individuals who have ever used a bank, or who have a bank account registered in their name or a joint account in their and someone else's name.
+* Counts individuals who have ever used a bank, or who have a bank account registered in their name or a joint account in their and someone else's name.
 For example, Kenya 2017 uses the following questions.

  Question Index   |                       Question
   ----------------|-------------------------------------------------------------